Use and Lease of Non-University Real Estate

 The size/length/purpose of the lease determines any additional administrative approvals that will be required.
 If the gross rent is over $1,250,000 present value (PV) during the initial term, the lease will require a two month review and approval process by the Board of Regents.

-- The final lease is then signed by the appropriate University signatory pursuant to the delegations library.
+- The final lease is then signed by the appropriate University signatory pursuant to the Delegations of Authority Library.

 The University signatory for leases requiring Board of Regents approval is the Vice President and CFO.